João Pedro Bastos

 My research is aimed at the political economy of development, with special emphasis on the institutional environment of Latin America and the impact of populism and corruption on institutions.

-I am originally from Caxias do Sul, a city in the mountains of the southern-most state in Brazil.
+I am originally from Caxias do Sul, a city in the mountains of Brazil's southern-most state.

 What's new?